verida/VIPs/VIPs/vip-2.md

 The **`nonce`** value prevents replay attacks when changing the list of endpoints that a storing the DID Document.

+### Blockchain deployment

+The smart contract will be deployed on:

+- `testnet` - Polygon Mumbai
+- `mainnet` - Polygon PoS

 ## DID Document

 ### Create and Update